Every blood donation is a gift of life.

 World Blood Donor Day Blood Drive

-Special thanks to the UCF Police Department for hosting, and to all of the faculty, staff, students, alumni, and community members who came out to support the event!
+Special thanks to the UCF Police Department and Parking Services for hosting, and to all of the faculty, staff, students, alumni, and community members who support this important blood drive!

 Photos posted HERE.